 10.15 am: Drive past Lochinver and on to the A837 to Ullapool – remember to stop and capture the beautiful Ardvreck Castle on your right at Loch Assynt.

-11.30 am: Stop in Ullapool and enjoy the sights and friendly locals, including the harbour, museum before lunch at The Ceilidh Place!
+11.30 am: Stop in Ullapool and enjoy the sights and friendly locals, including the harbour, and museum before lunch at The Ceilidh Place!

 1.30 pm: Back on the A832 towards Gairloch.
 You really need to soak up the sights at this part – An Teallach, Gruinard Island, Loch Broom, Isle of Ewe and Loch Marie are just some of the stops worth clicking your camera at.